labyrinthinesecurity/kinglet/README.md

 # Introduction

-Let tiny king Godefroy The First guide you through the intricacies of automated reasoning...
+Let the tiny king guide you through the intricacies of automated reasoning...
 Under His Enlightened Command, learn how Z3, a state-of-the-art SMT (Satisfiability Modulo Theories) solver leverages propositional logic to enforce memory constraints and to meet affinity and anti-affinity constraints on a Kubernetes-like cluster.

 Kinglet simulates how the scheduler part of a Kubernetes orchestrator distributes workloads over a cluster, in a provable way.